botbreeder/what-the-matrix-is/README.md

 Let's give a name to these nodes/relations.
 Let's call them [Narratives](https://github.com/botbreeder/mudbasic#narratives-as-reusable-blocks).
 Just replace the numbers by global `$names` and local `%names` from [OpenDDL](http://openddl.org/).

+It is also a choreographic languege.
+[Jolie](https://docs.jolie-lang.org/v1.10.x/introduction/index.html) is pretty.